First HETDEX Spectroscopic Determinations of Ly$\alpha$ and UV Luminosity Functions at $z=2-3$: Bridging a Gap Between Faint AGN and Bright Galaxies: Summary

 This paper makes use of software developed for the Large Synoptic Survey Telescope.
 We thank the LSST Project for making their code available as free software at \url{http://dm.lsst.org}.

-This paper is based in part on data collected at the Subaru Telescope and retrieved from the HSC data archive system, which is operated by Subaru Telescope and Astronomy Data Center (ADC) at National Astronomical Observatory of Japan.
-Data analysis was in part carried out with the cooperation of Center for Computational Astrophysics (CfCA), National Astronomical Observatory of Japan.
-This paper is supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and KAKENHI (15H02064, 17H01110, and 17H01114) Grant-in-Aid for Scientific Research (A) through Japan Society for the Promotion of Science.
+This research is based in part on data collected at Subaru Telescope, which is operated by the National Astronomical Observatory of Japan.
+We are honored and grateful for the opportunity of observing the Universe from Maunakea, which has the cultural, historical and natural significance in Hawaii.
+This paper is supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and KAKENHI Grant-in-Aid for Scientific Research (A) (19H00697, 20H00180, and 21H04467) through the Japan Society for the Promotion of Science (JSPS).